-- Module Manager MicroEJ Module Manager (MMM) downloads, installs and controls the consistency of all the dependencies and versions required to build and publish a MicroEJ asset.
-It is based on Semantic Versioning specification. - Platform A Platform integrates a MICROEJ VEE, an Architecture, one or more Foundation Libraries with their respective Abstraction Layers, and the board support package (BSP) for the target Device.
-It also includes associated Mocks for the Simulator. - SDK MICROEJ SDK allows Firmware developers to build a Powered by MicroEJ device, by integrating an Architecture with both Java and C software on their device. - Simulator The Simulator allows running Applications on a target hardware simulator on the developer's desktop computer.
-The Simulator runs one or more Mock that mimics the hardware functionality.
-It enables developers to develop their Applications without the need of hardware. - Studio The Studio is the part of the SDK that can be rebranded by customers for their specific ecosystem.
-It allows application developers to write a Sandboxed Application, run it on a Virtual Device, deploy it on a Powered by MicroEJ device, and publish it to a MicroEJ Forge instance. - VEE MICROEJ VEE is an applications container.
+- Module Manager MicroEJ Module Manager downloads, installs and controls the consistency of all the dependencies and versions required to build and publish a MicroEJ asset.
+It is based on Semantic Versioning specification - Platform A MicroEJ Platform integrates a MICROEJ VEE, a MicroEJ Architecture, one or more Foundation Libraries with their respective Abstraction Layers, and the board support package (BSP) for the target Device.
+It also includes associated MicroEJ Mocks for the MicroEJ Simulator. - SDK MicroEJ SDK allows MicroEJ Firmware developers to build a MicroEJ-ready device, by integrating a MicroEJ Architecture with both Java and C software on their device. - Simulator MicroEJ Simulator allows running MicroEJ Applications on a target hardware simulator on the developer's desktop computer.
+The MicroEJ Simulator runs one or more MicroEJ mock that mimics the hardware functionality.
+It enables developers to develop their MicroEJ Applications without the need of hardware. - Studio MicroEJ Studio is the part of the SDK that can be rebranded by customers for their specific ecosystem.
+It allows application developers to write a MicroEJ Sandboxed Application, run it on a Virtual Device, deploy it on a MicroEJ-ready device, and publish it to a MicroEJ Forge instance. - VEE MICROEJ VEE is an applications container.
 VEE stands for Virtual Execution Environment, and refers to the first implementation that embeds a virtual 32-bit processor, hence the term "Virtual".
 MICROEJ VEE runs on any OS/RTOS commonly used in embedded systems (FreeRTOS, QP/C, uc/OS, ThreadX, embOS, Mbed OS, Zephyr OS, VxWorks, PikeOS, Integrity, Linux, QNX, ...) and can also run without RTOS (bare-metal) or proprietary RTOS.
-MICROEJ VEE includes the small MEJ32, along with a wide range of libraries (Add-On Libraries and Foundation Libraries). - Virtual Device A Virtual Device is a software package that includes the simulation part of a Firmware: runtime, libraries and application(s).
+MICROEJ VEE includes the small MEJ32, along with a wide range of libraries (Add-On Libraries and Foundation Libraries). - Virtual Device A MicroEJ Virtual Device is a software package that includes the simulation part of a MicroEJ Firmware: runtime, libraries and application(s).
 It can be run on any PC without the need of the SDK.
-In case of a Multi-Sandbox Firmware, it is also used for developing a Sandboxed Application in the SDK.
+In case a MicroEJ Multi-Sandbox Firmware, it is also used for developing a MicroEJ Sandboxed Application in the SDK.